What is the Correct Amount of Growing Room for Kids’ Shoes? – Find Out Now!

 It is always better to buy bigger shoes rather than to buy smaller ones.
 However, please remember that shoes that are too big can compromise your child’s stability and have a negative impact on your child’s walking gait.

-How to Check If There Is Growing Room Inside Your Kids’ Shoes – Watch Video!
+How to Check for Growing Room Inside Your Kids’ Shoes – Watch Video!

 Welcome to our channel!
 In this video, I will show you how to check if your kids’ shoes have enough growing room.
 You will be able to better visualize everything I described in the article.